wp-plugins/filtr8-magazine/readme.txt

 Providing the relevant high-qualiy content to your audience is an excellent way of growing engagement, establishing thought leadership and getting new leads for your business.

-Your audience will love it.
+And your audience will love it.

 == Screenshots ==